NEET/JEE Coaching Scholarship

 (iii) both have a similar atomic radius.

-(iv) both belong to the same group of the periodic table
+(iv) Both belong to the same group of the periodic table

 Answer:

-The answer is the option (iii).
+The answer is option (iii).
 Zirconium and hafnium show similar physical and chemical properties due to the almost identical radii of

 Question:21